labscript-suite/labscript-suite/README.md

 3. Copy the same pre-shared key to all computers running the *labscript suite* that need to communicate with each other, repeating step 2 for each of them.

-Treat this file like a password: it allows anyone on the same network access to *labscript suite* programs.
+Treat this file like a password; it allows anyone on the same network access to *labscript suite* programs.

 If you are on a trusted network and don't want to use secure communication, you may instead set: